CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 ### -O3 Optimization with Native Tuning Summary

-Without informing the compiler about the architecture it is compiling for, it has to be conservative, and it will not use any features (e.g. wider SIMD instruction) that it doens't know is supported).
+Without informing the compiler about the architecture it is compiling for, it has to be conservative, and it will not use any features (e.g. wider SIMD instruction) that it doens't know are supported.
 Telling our compiler to perform native tuning for our clamp benchmark meant that it knew it could generated 8-wide SIMD instructions, and use a dedicated instruction for extracting minimums from packed numbers.

 ## Final Thoughts